16 Ways to Be Less Appealing to a Narcissist

 5. Celebrate your own accomplishments subtly.

 Narcissists are incredibly threatened by other people’s successes.
 Instead of bragging or trying to earn their approval or praise, subtly mention your achievements in passing.
-This understated confidence can make them feel less superior and less inclined to target you.
+Such understated confidence can make them feel less superior and less inclined to target you.

 6. Become a master of non-committal responses.